DIY Teddy Bear Baby Shower Decorations with Midjourney

 How one Midjourney teddy bear became our whole decor set

-If you have never used Midjourney before, it runs inside Discord.
-You type a sentence, a “prompt”, and it turns your words into images.
+If you’ve never used Midjourney before: you can create directly on midjourney.com (the Create page) or inside Discord.
+You type a sentence (a prompt), and it turns your words into images.

 That night, my first prompt was something like: